jenny-chen/SideQuest/api/README.md

 Power project search queries.
 Upload data from Firebase to Algolia to manage searches.
 Using [Firebase and Algolia](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/tutorials/firebase-algolia/).

+## Setup
+In Algolia dashboard, set searchable attributes.
+Also set attributes for faceting.

+Look into importScript.js for functions to import data from .json into firebase and to import firebase data into Algolia.

 ## Endpoints

 ### POST /search-projects